Charlotte Charke: Early acting career

 Charlotte Charke, in pink, plays Damon as a breeches role in her father Colley Cibber's pastoral farce Damon and Phillida.

 Upon her return to London, she was courted by composer and violinist Richard Charke, and the two were married six months after meeting, on February 4, 1730.
-The marriage was short-lived, as Charke believed her husband has been motivated by his own poor finances and her father's wealthy status.
+The marriage was short-lived, as Charke believed her husband had been motivated by his own poor finances and her father's wealthy status.
 Once married, Charke, no longer in the care of her parents, began to appear on stage.

 In her memoirs, she speaks of her admiration for the "perfect" Mrs. Anne Oldfield, who encouraged her "hopes of success".
 On April 8, 1730, at the age of seventeen, Charke made her stage debut at Drury Lane in The Provok'd Wife, by John Vanbrugh, playing the stereotypically ultra-feminine minor role of Mademoiselle.
 However, she stopped performing after discovering she was pregnant.
 She gave birth to a daughter, Catherine (also known as Kitty), in December 1730.
 By June 1731, Charke returned to the stage as Lucy in The London Merchant by George Lillo.
 The following month, she made her first appearance in a breeches role as Tragedo in the same play, and followed that by Roderigo in Othello in 1732.
 Charke became interested in travesty roles, or male roles played by women.
 She would later appear as Mrs. Slammerkin in The Beggar's Opera and the tomboyish Hoyden in The Relapse.
 Around this time, Charke began intermittently wearing male clothing off the stage.

 In 1733, Cibber sold his controlling interest in the Drury Lane Theatre to John Highmore, which upset Charke, who felt that it should have been passed on to her and her brother,Theophilus Cibber.
 It is likely that the sale was a scheme by Cibber to alleviate his debt by selling the interest at a vastly inflated price to make a profit.
 Theophilus, who likely knew of the scheme, used the opportunity of new leadership without his father to make greater demands of the theatre and organized an actors' revolt.
 The revolt led to the tumultuous leadership of Charles Fleetwood, and after several loyal years at Drury Lane, Charke was fired from the company for quarreling with Fleetwood and for boisterous behavior, which was also described as "private misconduct."